virtual-labs/exp-ordinary-linear-differential-dei/experiment/theory.md

-<span style="font-family: 'Times New Roman'; font-size: 22px;">It is well known that linear ordinary differential equations with constant coefficients are used in solving engineering problems.
+<span style="font-family: 'Times New Roman'; font-size: 22px;">Ordinary linear differential equations with constant coefficients are extensively used in solving engineering problems.
 This experiment will help in building a clear understanding of the mathematical ideas behind the standard method of finding solutions of these equations.</span>

 **<span style="font-family: 'Times New Roman'; font-size: 22px;">1.
 Notation:</span>**